hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 Personally, I don't care that much about the touch screen.
 However, the color display in combination of the map is a really cool feature.

-Moreover, the Fenix 5X also has a hear rate monitor built into the back of the watch so you can meassure your hear beat without wearing a heart strap around your chest.
+Moreover, the Fenix 5X also has a hear rate monitor built into the back of the watch so you can measure your hear beat without wearing a heart strap around your chest.

 Suunto has already announced to release a similar model in a few weeks which is going to be called Suunto Spartan Sport HR.

-However, it will still miss the map feature which I like on the <a href="http://amzn.to/2osspQt" rel="nofollow">Garmin Fenix 5X</a>.
-On the other hand, the <a href="http://amzn.to/2kLxu40" rel="nofollow">Suunto Spartan</a> has a slightly better screen resolution.
+However, it will still miss the map feature which I like on the Garmin Fenix 5X.
+On the other hand, the Suunto Spartan has a slightly better screen resolution.

 Would this change my purchase decision?
 No. I still prefer the watch which can upload topo maps - the Garmin Fenix 5X.
 The Suunto Spartan might be however more appealing for those who need the lightest gear and don't need the map feature of the Garmin Fenix 5X.